ECC-BFMC/Documentation/source/data/useful.rst

 In this section, you can find some useful links and some documentations for basic raspberry usage and image processing.

-* :doc:`Raspberry Classic <useful/usageraspberryclassic>`
+* :doc:`Raspberry Classic <useful/usageraspberry>`

-  - How to classicaly develop on the raspbery pi (keyboard, mouse and display)

-* :doc:`Raspberry Fast <useful/usageRaspberryFast>`

-  - How to efficeiently develop on the raspbery pi (ssh connections)
+  - How to get started to develop on the raspbery pi

 * :doc:`ROS <useful/ROS>`